-WHEREAS, with passage of the U.S. Colombia FTA, U.S. exports will increase by over \$1 billion;
+WHEREAS, with passage of the U.S. Colombia FTA, U.S. exports will increase by over \$1 make progress in reducing violence while improving economic stability; and

 WHEREAS, approval of the U.S.-Colombia FTA will ensure that Colombia continues to